-If you’re not sure of how to create a mobile design that is clean, intuitive, and mobile-friendly, you might want to consider hiring the services of a design agency.
+If you’re not sure how to create a mobile design that is clean, intuitive, and mobile-friendly, you might want to consider hiring the services of a design agency.
 These design agencies specialize in responsive web design and will do a stellar job in designing a mobile-friendly website that your users will appreciate.

 3. Keep Menus Short and Useful

 An extensive array of menus may work well with a desktop but not with smartphones.
 Given the small sizes of smartphone screens, adding menu elements that will cover the entire screen will affect the site’s UX.

 Besides, users may not have the patience to scroll through a long list of options to try to find what they want.
 That said, experts recommend using menu lists with not more than seven categories in each list.

 4. Add Content Navigation Bar for Long Pages

 As mentioned earlier, navigation is key when it comes to mobile web design.
 That said, if it takes time to scroll through the bottom, consider adding content navigation controls.
 This can come in the form of back-to-top links that will make the content easier to navigate and the site user-friendly to use.